Custom attribute map rules

-• Groups, either because the IdP doesn't have groups, or the groups the IdP has are not relevant to KnowledgeOwl.
+• Groups, either because the IdP doesn't have groups, or the groups the IdP has aren't relevant to KnowledgeOwl.

 • Custom fields that have a different value/meaning in your IdP and need to be "translated" to a different value in KnowledgeOwl.

 In these situations, it can be useful to define a rule that will look at some attribute coming from the IdP and then update a KnowledgeOwl field based on that rule.
-We call these Custom Attribute Map Rules (CAMR).
+We call these Custom attribute map rules.

-There are two things to keep in mind when working with CAMRs:
+There are two things to keep in mind when working with custom attribute map rules:

-• Direct reader attribute mappings always overwrite custom attribute mappings.
+• The SAML attribute map always overrides custom attribute mappings.

-This means that you can't, for example, have a direct mapping for the Reader Groups field and also have a custom attribute map rule that sets the Reader Groups field.
-The direct mapping will always override the CAMR.
-As a general rule of thumb, if you're going to set a field using a CAMR, it's best to leave the direct mapping for it blank.
+This means that you can't, for example, have a SAML attribute map entry for the Reader Groups field and also have a custom attribute map rule that sets the Reader Groups field.
+The SAML attribute mapping always overrides the custom mapping.
+If you're going to set a field using a custom attribute map rule, it's best to leave the SAML attribute map for that field blank.

 • At this time, only one rule can be applied to a specific reader/attribute combination.